dblock/vmwaretasks/README.md

 * VMWare VIX.
 This is the SDK, obtained from [http://www.vmware.com/download/sdk/vmauto.html](http://www.vmware.com/download/sdk/vmauto.html).
 Version 1.6.2 or newer is required for VI support.
 Version 1.8.0 or newer is required for VMWare Player support.
 * Either VMWare Workstation 6.5.2, 7.0 or 7.1, VMWare Server 2.0, VMWare Player 3.0 or 3.1, a Virtual Infrastructure environment (eg. ESXi) or VSphere 4.0 or 4.1.

 Getting Started (C#)
 --------------------

-In your project add a reference to `Vestris.VMWareLib.dll` and a namespace reference.
+Download the latest version of this library [here](https://github.com/downloads/dblock/vmwaretasks/).
+Add a reference to `Vestris.VMWareLib.dll` to your project and a `using`.

 ``` csharp
 using Vestris.VMWareLib;